mertkaanguzel/Flight-Search-API/README.md

 > ### Amadeus Case Study

-This codebase was created to demonstrate a **Flight Search API** built with **Spring Boot** including CRUD operations, authentication, scheduled jobs, entity relations, pagination and more.
+This codebase was created to demonstrate a **Flight Search API** built with **Spring Boot** including CRUD operations, authentication, scheduled jobs, entity relations, custom validators, pagination and more.

 ## Getting Started